Multiplicity-free representations of certain nilpotent Lie groups over Siegel domains of the second kind: Representations of the generalized Heisenberg group

-\begin{definition}[cf. {\cite[Theorem 2]{FT99}}] We say $\pi_c$ is multiplicity-free if any two irreducible $G$-invariant Hilbert subspaces of $\mathcal{O}(\mathcal{D}(\Omega,Q))$ either coincide as linear spaces, and have proportional inner products, or they yield inequivalent representations of $G$. \end{definition} Let $\Phi:\mathcal{H}\rightarrow \mathcal{O}(\mathcal{D}(\Omega,Q))$ be an injective continuous $G$-intertwining operator between $\pi$ and $\pi_c$.
-Then $\mathop{\Phi} K_{(\iu p,0)}^\mathcal{H}$ solves \eqref{dpiKmathca}, and hence coincides with $K_{(\iu p,0)}^\mathcal{H}$ up to a scalar multiplication by Theorem \ref{tyjqndhg5v55}.
-This implies that any two equivalent irreducible $G$-invariant Hilbert subspaces coincide as linear spaces and have proportional inner products.
-This completes the proof of Theorem \ref{p9UgSPw2}.
+up to a constant. \end{theorem} As a corollary of Theorem \ref{tyjqndhg5v55}, we now show Theorem \ref{p9UgSPw2}. \begin{proof}[Proof of \textup{Theorem \ref{p9UgSPw2}}] Let $\Phi:\mathcal{H}\hookrightarrow \mathcal{O}(\mathcal{D}(\Omega,Q))$ be an arbitrary injective continuous $G$-intertwining operator between $\pi$ and $\pi_c$.
+Then $\Phi\Phi_0^{-1} K_{(\iu p,0)}^\mathcal{H}$ solves \eqref{dpiKmathca}, and hence coincides with $K_{(\iu p,0)}^\mathcal{H}$ up to a scalar multiplication by Theorem \ref{tyjqndhg5v55}.
+By the $G$-invariance and the reproducing property of the kernel function, we see that any two equivalent irreducible $G$-invariant Hilbert subspaces coincide as linear spaces and have proportional inner products.
+This completes the proof. \end{proof}